kazuhisya/dm-writeboost-rpm/README.md

 This repository provides the dm-writeboost unofficial rpmbuild scripts for Red Hat Enterprise Linux, CentOS and Fedora.

 dm-writeboost is block-level log-structured caching driver for Linux, influenced by Disk Caching Disk (DCD).
-It is written by Akira Hayakawa
+It is written by Akira Hayakawa.

 See Also: https://github.com/akiradeveloper/dm-writeboost